wp-plugins/php-browser-detection/readme.txt

 1. Upload entire `php-browser-detection` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

+== Frequently Asked Questions ==

+= I got a fatal error on activation.
+What gives? =

+This most likely means your web host is running a very old version of PHP.
+As of version 3.0, only PHP 5.3 and above are supported.
+You can ask your host to upgrade PHP for you.

 == Changelog ==

 = 3.0 =